 Our website uses "pop-up" windows to display some content.
 If you are using a browser that offers pop-up control or are running an add-on program to control pop-ups, you may need to take steps to allow pop-ups for our site.

-Cookies are not currently utilized on our website to track user activity.
+Cookies are currently utilized on our website to track user activity, but do not collect your personal information.
+The data collected on our website is to help us identify visitors who return to our site, pages accessed, and technical problems that may be encountered.
+The information collected allows TFB to continue to improve the user experience.
 Personal online banking uses session cookies for validation of log-in credentials only.
 In addition, Flash Shared Objects (FSO) are used in authentication processes.

 Browser plug-ins make it possible to experience audio, video, and interactive features within a website.
 The TFB.bank website currently utilizes media that requires the following free plug-ins.